 Understand the issues

 Money always seems to loom into the forefront in blending families.
-The envelope in the mail with an attorney’s return address can strike terror to the non-custodial parent’s heart.
+The envelope in the mail with an attorney’s return address can strike terror into the non-custodial parent’s heart.
 He/she knows any increase in child support will strap an already slim budget and fuel additional stress in the present relationship.
 Or, certainly those families where no support is forthcoming from the non-custodial parent can feel the pain of lack of resources as well.

 Children, too, suffer from the dislocation of divorce and blending of families.
 Mom and dad have emotional ties to each other as their relationship matures.
-Children, however, are often thrown into common bedrooms with strangers, made to call an intruder "mom" or "dad," catapulted into new schools, churches neighbourhoods – the children have no ownership in the home or the new life.
+Children, however, are often thrown into common bedrooms with strangers, made to call an intruder "mom" or "dad," catapulted into new schools, churches, neighbourhoods – the children have no ownership in the home or the new life.
 Often, the deep resentments, the depth of loss and lack of attentiveness in their own grief and adjustment processes push children to thoughts of suicide, acting out with sex, drugs, alcohol and other marginal lifestyles while silently crying out for help.

 Possible solutions